LuciusH1998/Lucius-Hatherly-GIT-Repository/README.md

 ## Project Description

 ### Beer_Classification Kaggle:
-Kaggle competition involving using classical ML models to predict the quality of beer brands.
+Kaggle competition using classical ML models to predict the quality of beer brands.

 ### Computer Vision Kaggle:
-Kaggle competition involving computer vision techniques to predict condition related to your retina.
+Kaggle competition involving computer vision techniques to predict a medical condition related to your retina.

 ### DRAG Graph Augmentation:
 Applying different augmentation method to DRAG architecture to see if there is any improvement in detecting fradulent credit card transactions.